ramsai2611/eks-with-argoCD/README.md

 Step-1:

-We need to deploy the infra in Terrafoem to create the EKS cluster.
+We need to deploy the infra in Terraform to create the EKS cluster.

 Step-2: